-The fun (or should I have said unsettling) thing about paradigm shifts is that it’s hard to tell when they’re happening.
+The fun (or should I say unsettling) thing about paradigm shifts is that it’s hard to tell when they’re happening.

 But I spotted one recently, and it kind of rocked my world.
 If your company recruits recent college graduates, chances are your new employees barely think about email – and may not use it at all.
 They tweet, they text, they use instant messaging.
 They use Facebook, Instagram and Pinterest.
 But the last time they dusted off their gmail accounts was to send a note back home for money.
 And that was only because Mom and Dad still use email.
 Talk about a paradigm shift!